 In terms of the source of power, the process of performance auditing has a strong mandate from the Law No. 15, year 2004 concerning State Financial Management and Accountability.
 Indeed, with regard to the performance auditing activities, the Indonesian Supreme Audit Institution has power to determine the selection of performance auditing projects.
 However, there are many problems in regard with the source of power especially on the aspect of the conditions and resources required for the performance auditing as a system.
-The issues are the following: (i) lack of skills and specialization in performance auditing activities; (ii) limited time in conducting performance auditing; (iii) the deficiency of leadership direction; (iv) lack of government performance auditing cannot provide any added-value if the resources issue is not resolved.
+The issues are the following: (i) lack of skills and specialization in performance auditing activities; (ii) limited time in conducting performance auditing; (iii) the deficiency of leadership direction; (iv) lack of government performance indicators; and (v) lack of continuous audit monitoring.
+The process of performance auditing cannot provide any added-value if the resources issue is not resolved.